Sources for information about intellectual freedom and censorship, especially in libraries.

 Find sources that document the economic value of libraries.

-A cse study at the Unviersity of Illinois at Urbana-Champaign, documenting the library's positive impact on campus grant revenue.
+- University Investment in the Library: What’s the Return?
+A case study at the Unviersity of Illinois at Urbana-Champaign, documenting the library’s positive impact on campus grant revenue.